CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/project-mgmt-methodology.md

 By combining both Agile for project management with Kanban for task management, this provided us with a balance of structure and flexibility.
 Agile guides our sprints and retrospectives, while Kanban provides the visual workflow framework that supports those Agile practices.

-Together, these methodologies gives us a structured yet adaptable workflow that can evolve across all three phases of the project lifecycle.
+Together, these methodologies give us a structured yet adaptable workflow that can evolve across all three phases of the project lifecycle.

 ---